Toggle: English / Spanish

 Bleeding disorders are a group of conditions in which there is a problem with the body's blood clotting process.
 These disorders can lead to heavy and prolonged bleeding after an injury.
 Bleeding can also begin on its own.

-Bleeding disorders can also result from having poorly working or too few of the blood cells that promote blood clotting (platelets).
-These disorders can also be either inherited or picked up (acquired).
+Bleeding disorders can also result from a problem with the number or function of the blood cells that promote blood clotting (platelets).
+These disorders can also be either inherited or develop later (acquired).
 The side effects of certain drugs often lead to the acquired forms.

 - Heavy bleeding